cryojet/starlight/README.md

 # Qt Music Player

-Simple music player made in Qt.
+Simple music player made in Qt5

 ## Requierments
 * You must have Qt5 installed